sitepack/sitepack/README.md

 # Sitepack
-A boilerplate for building lazymorphic applications.
+A toolkit for building lazymorphic applications.

 ## What is [lazymorphic applications](https://blog.andyet.com/2015/05/18/lazymorphic-apps-bringing-back-static-web)?